 - 1/4 cup applesauce

-Preheat oven to 350°.
-Line a square baking pan (9x9 inch) with parchment paper and lightly spray with baking spray.
+- Preheat oven to 350° F (180º C).
+Line a square baking pan (9×9 inch) with parchment paper and lightly spray with baking spray.
 Set aside.

-Melt butter and sugar together, in a large saucepan over medium heat, until sugar dissolves.
+- Melt butter and sugar together, in a large saucepan over medium heat, until sugar dissolves.
 Whisk in cocoa.
 Let the mixture cool slightly.
+Set aside.

-Whisk together, in a small mixing bowl, the ingredients for the fake egg (2 tablespoons of water + 2 teaspoon baking powder + 1 teaspoon oil).
-Add buttermilk, applesauce and vanilla; whisk to combine.
+- Whisk together, in a mixing bowl, 2 tablespoons of water, 2 teaspoons baking powder, and 1 teaspoon oil; mix well to combine.
+Add buttermilk, applesauce, vanilla, and food coloring; whisk to combine.

-- Add the buttermilk mixture to the cocoa mixture.
-Add flour; whisk to combine.
-Transfer batter to prepared pan.
+- Add the cocoa mixture to the buttermilk mixture.
+Add flour, the remaining teaspoon of baking powder, and salt; whisk to combine.
+Transfer the batter to the prepared pan.

 - Bake brownies for 35 – 40 minutes, or until set and a toothpick inserted in center comes out with just a few moist crumbs.
 Cool completely before frosting and cutting.

 - Remove brownies from pan.
-Spread frosting over top of brownies.
+Spread the frosting over top of the brownies.
 Garnish with white chocolate curls, if desired (see notes).
 Cut into 9 large squares and serve.